rm511130/Tanzu-Workshop-TKGI/WIP.md

 ![](./images/lab.png)

-- During this lab you are going to assume the role of a Platform DevOps user: e.g. `devops15`.
+- During this lab you are going to assume the role of a Platform DevOps user.
 - Execute the following commands to log into the PKS Control Plane.
 - Please make sure to use the correct `-u devops<#>` aligned to your UserID.